winston/server_db_benchmarks/README.md

 1. Goliath, Grape with MongoDB, using em-mongo
 2. Goliath, Grape with MongoDB, using mongoid
+3. Goliath, Grape with MongoDB, using moped
-3. Goliath, Grape with MySQL, using activerecord
+4. Goliath, Grape with MySQL, using activerecord
-4. Puma, Rails, Grape with MongoDB, using mongoid
+5. Puma, Rails, Grape with MongoDB, using mongoid
-5. Puma, Rails, Grape with MySQL, using activerecord
+6. Puma, Rails, Grape with MySQL, using activerecord

 ## Prequisite